apache/wicket-site/start/quickstart.md

 ### Eclipse

-For Eclipse you should generate the Quick Start project within your workspace folder.
-You also need to ensure that you have m2eclipse installed in order to import the project.
-To import the project you select "Import existing project" from the File menu, and select the folder of your generated Quick Start project.
+Eclipse has native support for Maven projects.
+To import the project you select "Import existing Maven project" from the File menu, and select the folder of your generated Quick Start project.

 ### IntelliJ IDEA